ansys/pyadditive/README.rst

    :alt: Black

-A Python client library for the Ansys Additive service.
+PyAdditive is a Python client library for the Ansys Additive service.

 Installation
 ============
-PyAdditive can be installed using ``pip``.
-Until PyAdditive is made public, a private PyPI repository must be used.
-See `Getting Started`_ for more information.
+You can use `pip <https://pypi.org/project/pip/>`_ to install PyAdditive.
+Until PyAdditive is made public, you must use a private PyPI repository.
+For more information, see `Getting Started`_.

 .. code:: bash

     pip install ansys-additive --index-url=https://${PYANSYS_PYPI_PRIVATE_PAT}@pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/simple/

-To install the latest development version, use the following commands.
+To install the latest development version, use these commands:

 .. code:: bash